Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

 3. `cd Netrunner`
 4. `go mod tidy`
 5. `go build .`
 6. Once built, a binary named "Netrunner" or "netrunner" will appear in the Netrunner folder.
-Copy this binary, then paste it to any directory you want to store your node data in (Example: in a new folder called "Dero" on desktop).
+Copy this binary, then paste it to any directory you want to store your node data in (Example: 1 step back into the folder called "Dero" on desktop).

 ![screenshot](NetrunnerIcon.png)